 - Add songs or other readings that are meaningful in your family.

 Easter Sunrise Breakfast is found on pages 53-55 of Faithful Families: Creating Sacred Moments at Home, Chalice Press: 2017.
-To print and share this practice, download here.
+Check out the pdf version of the book pages here.